OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/filewrapper_plugin.rst

     DISPLACEMENT

-Now, what if we want to grab the value of stress from the second load case.
-An additional argument can be passed to the `mark_anchor` method to tell it to start at the 2nd instance of the text fragment "LOAD CASE".
+Now, what if you want to grab the value of stress from the second load case?
+An additional argument can be passed to the ``mark_anchor`` method telling it to start at the second instance of the text fragment ``"LOAD CASE"``.

 .. testcode:: Parse_Output